MauraSlavin/financeslaravel/README.md

 <h2>To do:</h2>
     <ul>
+      <li>Fix GB Limo - add field for IncomeOtherWH</li>
+      <li>Not everyplace puts the whole amt in amtMike/amtMaura for SpendingMike/SpendingMaura</li>
       <li>Copy a transaction (new one in edit mode)</li>
       <li>splitting Spending transaction may still not be working correctly</li>
       <li>Repeat Income totals in Bud vs. Acts page at bottom</li>